Compliance ResourcesAdverse Action Program Sample Disclosure and Authorizations

 PBSA/BSAAP Accreditation Status

 The Professional Background Screening Association offers an accreditation program for Consumer Reporting Agencies (CRAs) located in the United States.
 Governed by a strict and thorough set of professional standards of specified requirements and measurements, the Background Screening Agency Accreditation Program (BSAAP) has become a widely recognized seal of approval bringing national recognition to an employment background screening-affiliated organization for its commitment to achieving excellence through high professional standards with accountability that results in continued institutional improvement.
 (PBSA, 2017).

 Screening Scope Statement

 CredentialCheck is a Consumer Reporting Agency providing employment background checks and drug testing.
 The services and scope of the background check is determined based on employer requirements, but may consist of Criminal Services, Identity and Sanction Services, Verification Services, Occupational Health Services, among others.
 CredentialCheck reviews all background check results against our Risk Matrix to determine if the information returned to us is reportable within compliance of local, regional, state, federal, and EEOC regulatory laws and guidance.
-The standard scope of a background check is 7 years unless determined otherwise by client requirements.
+The standard scope of a background check is 7 years unless determined by location or by client requirements.